tayapro/twizy/README.md

 ### F01 Navigation bar

 _Home_, *Champions*, *Game*, and *Outcome* screens have a sticky navigation bar at the top. \
 This bar shows the **tWIZY** app name and links to other available screens.
-For example, on the Home screen, you can press `c` to go to the Champions screen, `g` to start a new game, and `q` to quit the app.
+For example, on the Home screen, a player can press `c` to go to the Champions screen, `g` to start a new game, and `q` to quit the app.

 <img src="readme/navbar.png" width="400" alt="tWIZY navbar image"/>